13 Reasons To Fall In Love With Toulouse France, La Ville Rose

 Although Toulouse is supposedly pink, it’s a bit difficult to decide what color it really is -- pink, red, or orange.
 It changes, moodily and to sultry effect, depending on the angle of the sun and time of day.

-What is definite is that Toulouse is a feast for the eyes.
+What's definite is that Toulouse is a feast for the eyes.
 It's a lovely, relaxing city with infinite restaurants, blushing churches, fascinating architecture, and a delicious regional cuisine.

 Definitely not your Haussman Paris.
 And definitely not the overwhelming crowds of Paris.
 Toulouse is stress free in comparison, with a laid back friendly vibe.
 Wrapped in pink, I ambled the cobbled streets and wandered in and out of churches and museums.
-Toulouse is a place to enjoy life.
+Toulouse is a place to relax and enjoy life.

 1. Place du Capitole

 The Place du Capitole is the heart of Toulouse, the grand central square of the city.
 It has been the seat of government since the 12th century.
 Pedestrianized since 1995, the Place is lined with lavish red brick buildings.
 It has a polished marble floor emblazoned with the Occitan cross, a medieval symbol of the region.

 The Capitole is rooted in history.
 It's here that the Bishop of Toulouse, St. Saturnin, was martyred in 257 A.D.